Bowie takes a left turn toward electric sci-fi with future Spiders Mick Ronson and Mick Woodmansey.

 Though Bowie’s show from beginning to end, a great debt is owed to the backing band, which now included future Spiders Mick Ronson and Mick Woodmansey.
 It’s they who help catapult Bowie into the rarefied air of over-the-top stars by delivering the right shades of subtlety and harshness, the brilliant set designers behind this amazing one-man musical.
 Otherwise the singer might have been peddling the same wares; “After All,” “All The Madmen,” “Saviour Machine” and “The Supermen” are clearly cut from the same cloth as his previous costume.
 But here are songs rendered not by mere men but musical warlocks whose brutality crushes the core of Bowie’s message and releases the hallucinogenic subtext hiding within his words.
 Few knew what “The Width of a Circle” amounted to, but many went along for the ride with no regrets afterward.
 Likewise the title track must have winked when we blinked, but we’re compelled to sadness out of a shared musical sympathy.

-It’s the directness of the music that still amazes: “She Shook Me Cold” evokes the shakes of withdrawal better than John Lennon’s “Cold Turkey” ever could, “Running Gun Blues” runs through the mind of a renegade soldier like a kid through a candy store, “Black Country Rock” hits upon a sublime strangeness that even Marc Bolan had difficulty reaching.
+It’s the directness of the music that still amazes: “She Shook Me Cold” evokes the shakes of withdrawal better than John Lennon’s “Cold Turkey” ever could, “Running Gun Blues” runs through the mind of a renegade soldier with childlike glee, “Black Country Rock” hits upon a sublime strangeness that even Marc Bolan had difficulty reaching.
 If you haven’t discovered this album yet, buy it by any means necessary.
 Me, I was lucky to have a wonderful Dad who thought enough of his strange son’s musical taste to add this to my collection while on a business trip in California.
-At the time, he recalled getting a strange look from the sales clerk at the record store (and that was with the tame B&W cover).
-I think the government uses record stores as a training ground for future DMV employees.
-I stood in the wrong line once at a DMV and I swear I got the “Omigod, you don’t actually still listen to Icehouse” look.
-The Rkyodisc remaster sounds wonderful by the way but the extra tracks are dispensable.
+At the time, he recalled getting a strange look from the sales clerk at the record store, and that was with the tame B&W cover.
+Honestly, the memory of him doing that for me (and not the music itself) is why I’ll never sell that record.

 Original elpee version